An Exclusive Nile Cruise Led by Expert Anthony Sattin

 It's another early start again this morning as you head to the Valley of the Kings and Valley of the Queens, situated in the heart of the Theban Necropolis on the West Bank in Luxor.

-Your journey home starts with a morning flight from Luxor to Cairo, where you'll have time for a long lunch before you transfer to your afternoon flight back to London, where you'll arrive late evening.
+Your journey home starts with a morning flight from Luxor to Cairo.
+Have a relaxing lunch before you transfer to your afternoon flight back to London, to arrive late evening.